-**WARNING – language and adult content portrayed in video below**
+**WARNING – language and adult content portrayed in the video below**

 Today I had an hour-long phone call with a friend of mine who is a single mom with two children.
 She was explaining to me how her son was out in their neighborhood playing with the kids and all of a sudden things turned bad.
 One of the kids proceeded to lower his pants and start peeing on my friend’s son.

-My friend’s son walked away soaking wet of pee, bruised, beaten up and bleeding.
-The kid that attacked him also bit him which caused severe bleeding.
+My friend’s son walked away soaking wet, bruised, beaten up and bleeding.
+The kid who attacked him also bit him which caused severe bleeding.
 My friend ended up taking her son to the hospital and was told to file a report with the police which she had not done out of fear and also not wanting to get her neighbor’s son in trouble.

 This type of story makes me sick to my stomach.
 The part that disturbs me the most is that while my friend’s son was being physically attacked, bitten and beaten, other children were watching and videotaping the event on their phones.